Cross Sectional Area Of Cylinder

 A = 10 cm * 5 cm = 50 cm²

-Other Cross-Sections: It's important to note that other, more complex cross-sections can be obtained by cutting the cylinder at angles other than perpendicular or parallel to its axis.
+Other Cross-Sections: make sure to note that other, more complex cross-sections can be obtained by cutting the cylinder at angles other than perpendicular or parallel to its axis.
 Calculating these areas often requires more advanced techniques, such as calculus or trigonometry.

 Applications of Cross-Sectional Area Calculations